FLORIDA RESIDENCY REQUIREMENTS

 - Florida professional or occupational license

-- Proof of Florida-based membership in a professional or charitable organization
+- Proof of membership in a Florida-based charitable or professional organization

 Note: Documents must be dated at least 12 months before the start of classes.

-Certain students may qualify for in-state tuition even if they don’t meet the standard residency rules.
+Some students may qualify for in-state tuition even if they don’t meet the standard residency requirements.
 Some exceptions include:

 For a full list of exceptions, see the official policy section below.